So, you want a family tent that’s big enough for you and the kids, easy to put up and costs less than a hundred bucks?

 Setup: Quick and Easy

-The Sundome’s as quick to take down as it is to put up.
+It is as quick to take down as it is to put up.

 Security: Decent Quality for the Money

-The weakest part of the fabric is likely to be the pole sleeves, but if you treat these gently they should last several years.
+The weakest part of the fabric is likely to be the pole sleeves, but if you treat them gently they should last several years.

-The poles are made from fiberglass which is less robust than aluminum, and, as with many cheaper tents, you’ll need to be careful with the zips.
-Basically, treat it nicely and it should last you a good number of years.
+The poles are made from fiberglass which is less robust than aluminum, and as with many cheaper tents, you’ll need to be careful with the zippers.

-It’s pretty standard for lower budget tents to come with thin hook stakes, but if you’ve ever camped on hard ground, you’ll know that this type of stake bends as easily as a cheap spoon in ice cream.
+It’s pretty standard for lower-budget tents to come with thin hook stakes, but if you’ve ever camped on hard ground, you’ll know that this type of stake bends as easily as a cheap spoon in ice cream.